 Some tours include bike rentals as part of the service.

 THINGS TO SEE ALONG THE APPIAN WAY

-There are a lot of different historical sites to see along Appian Way.
+There are many historical sites to see along the Appian Way.

-Some locations are more popular than others, but you’re bound to see at least a few notable landmarks during any walk down this ancient road.
+Some locations are more popular than others, but you’re bound to see at least a few notable landmarks along any stretch of this ancient road.